mhusm/XD-MVC/Framework/readme.md

 # Cross-device MVC

-## Instructions
+Here is a quick introduction to the framework.
 Please look at the examples for more details on usage.

 ## Server